South Gawler Football Club: History

-In 2021 the Lions finally broke their longest senior premiership drought (since 1993) in the club's 133-year history.
+In 2021 the Lions finally broke their longest senior men's premiership drought (since 1993) in the club's 135-year history.
 After 28 years (an interim during which they finished runners up in 1996, 2014 and 2020) South came back from a 57 point deficit halfway through the second quarter to overturn arch-rivals Willaston by one goal in the 2021 Grand Final at Elliott Goodger Park.
 The Lions at last would claim their fourth BLGFA title and 38th senior premiership.
 It is one of the greatest comeback victories in SA country football Grand Final history, and quite likely the greatest turnaround in any BLGFA final ever.
 2021 was further punctuated by the club winning the first ever inaugural BLGFA Under 13s premiership for a new junior grade, while the Reserves were gallant runners-up.

 Season 2022 saw both the A Grade and Reserves make the Grand Final once again, however with a reversal of fortunes.
 While the second senior team were crowned Premiers; their first title since 2012, the A Grade who had dominated all season to be favourites were upset by Nuriootpa.

+In 2023, at their fourth Grand Final in a row, the A Grade achieved redemption – rebounding after a 1 point defeat by Nuriootpa in the First Semi Final to then overcome the Tigers by 12 points in the Grand Final, before a record crowd at Lyndoch Oval.
+South Gawler's 39th senior men's title since 1889.
+While the Reserves and Under 13s were upset in their Grand Finals after finishing top at the end of the minor round.

+In 2024, the undefeated Under 15s claimed the Lions' eleventh Junior Colt premiership overall while the Reserves were runners up.